Constructing Koszul filtrations: existence and non-existence for G-quadratic algebras: Preliminaries

 Let $\K$ be a field and $S=\K[x_1,\ldots,x_n]$ be the (commutative) polynomial ring in variables $x_1,\ldots,x_n$.
 Throughout this paper, $R=\bigoplus_{i\geq 0} R_i$ denotes a standard graded $\K$-algebra of embedding dimension $n$; any such algebra is isomorphic to $S/I$ for a homogeneous ideal $I\subset (x_1,\ldots,x_n)^2$.
 We refer to the ideal $I$ as the defining ideal of $R$, and denote by $\m_R$ the homogeneous maximal ideal of $R$.
-Here we briefly recall some aspects of Koszul algebras, as well as the necessary background.
+Here we briefly recall some aspects of Gröbner bases, Koszul algebras, and binomial ideals.

 \begin{num}[Gröbner bases] Consider any term order on $S$.
 For a nonzero $f\in S$ and an ideal $\fI\subseteq S$, denote by $\init(f)$ and $\init(\fI)$ the initial term of $f$ and the initial ideal of $\fI$, respectively.
 Recall, for example from \cite[Chapter 1]{Sturmfels1996}, that a finite set $G\subseteq \fI$ is a \emph{Gröbner basis} for $\fI$ if $\init(\fI)=(\init(g))_{g\in G}$, and in particular $\fI=(G)$.
 The Gröbner basis $G$ is \emph{reduced} if all $g\in G$ are monic, and for any distinct $g,g'\in G$ no term of $g'$ is divisible by $\init(g)$.
 Every ideal has a unique reduced Gröbner basis w.\,r.\,t.\ the given term order.
+Throughout, we tacitly assume that Gröbner bases consist of homogeneous polynomials.
 For more background on Gröbner bases, see for example \cite{Froberg1997}.

 Two term orders used frequently are the \emph{lexicographic} and \emph{degree reverse lexicographic} term orders induced by $x_1>\cdots >x_n$.
 In the lexicographic term order $x_1^{\alpha_1}\cdots x_n^{\alpha_n}>x_1^{\beta_1}\cdots x_n^{\beta_n}$ if for the smallest index $i$ with $\alpha_i \ne \beta_i$ one has $\alpha_i>\beta_i$.
 In the degree reverse lexicographic term order we instead have $x_1^{\alpha_1}\cdots x_n^{\alpha_n}>x_1^{\beta_1}\cdots x_n^{\beta_n}$ if $\sum_{i=1}^n\alpha_i>\sum_{i=1}^n\beta_i$, or if $\sum_{i=1}^n\alpha_i=\sum_{i=1}^n\beta_i$ and, for the largest index $i$ with $\alpha_i\not=\beta_i$, one has $\alpha_i<\beta_i$. \end{num}